Roger Hedgecock here from KOGO Radio in San Diego and getting a lot of feedback.

 Correct.

-Well, Drew, thank you for your service to your country, and I'm uh one of those who agrees with you.
+Well, Drew, thank you for your service to your country, and I'm one of those who agrees with you.

-We should have had a stopover in Havana on the way back and taken care of the original problem.
+We should have had a stop over in Havana on the way back and taken care of the original problem.

-Again, Castro has been the most the most meddling.
+Again, Castro has been the most, the most meddling.

 Nonsense.

-The most meddling interventionist oriented government on this planet is Fidel Castro.
+The most meddling interventionist-oriented government on this planet is Fidel Castro.

 His troops are everywhere.

-He's been all over Africa, he's all over South America.
+He's all over South America.

-He's got troops in Colombia now supporting the communist insurgency against the elected government, supported also by next door neighbor Venezuela, if you know your geography here, I know this isn't taught in the public schools, so whip out an antique map and take a look at it.
+If you know your geography here, I know this isn't taught in the public schools, so whip out an antique map and take a look at it.

 All right, Derek in Detroit, Michigan, next on the Rush Limbaugh program.